Lever action: Shotguns

 Early attempts at repeating shotguns invariably centered around either bolt-action or lever-action designs, drawing obvious inspiration from the repeating rifles of the time.
 The earliest successful repeating shotgun was the lever-action Winchester Model 1887, designed by John Browning in 1885 at the behest of the Winchester Repeating Arms Company.
 The lever-action design was chosen for reasons of brand recognition despite the protestations of Browning, who pointed out that a slide-action design would be much better for a shotgun.
-Initially chambered for black powder shotgun shells (as was standard at the time), the Model 1887 gave rise to the Winchester Model 1901, a strengthened version chambered for 10ga smokeless powder shells.
+Initially chambered for black powder shotgun shells (as was standard at the time), the Model 1887 gave rise to the Winchester Model 1901, a strengthened version chambered for 10 gauge smokeless powder shells.
 Their popularity waned after the introduction of slide-action shotguns such as the Winchester Model 1897, and production was discontinued in 1920.
-Modern reproductions are manufactured by Armi Chiappa in Italy, Norinco in China, and ADI Ltd. in Australia.
+Modern reproductions are manufactured by Armi Chiappa in Italy, Norinco in China, ADI Ltd. in Australia, and Century Arms in Florida.
 Winchester continued to manufacture the .410 bore Winchester Model 1894 (Model 9410) from 2003 until 2006.

 Australian firearm laws strictly control pump-action shotguns and semi-automatic actions (Category C, D & R).
 Lever-action operation falls into a more lenient category (Category A & B), which has led to an increase in popularity of lever action shotguns.